 - P2P Foundation Wiki For extensive documentation on Open and Platform Coops, see our Cooperatives Section and dedicated sections on Open and Platform Cooperativism and Open Company Formats.

-Portions of this article have been expanded on from A Commons Transition and P2P Primer, a forthcoming short publication from the P2P Foundation and the Transnational Institute examining the potential of commons-based peer production to radically re-imagine our economies, politics and relationship with nature.
-It will be launched on May 9th.
+Portions of this article have been expanded on from Commons Transition and P2P: a Primer, a short publication from the P2P Foundation and the Transnational Institute examining the potential of commons-based peer production to radically re-imagine our economies, politics and relationship with nature.
+Download it here.

 These include adopting capitalist practices to ensure competitiveness as defined by market logics, a disconnected managerial class unfamiliar with cooperative practices and ethics, and, worst case, the demutualization of coops.
 Arguably, these trends are more prevalent in larger coops but, for a distributed movement capable of scaling up and confronting the “big fish”, simply articulating common-good oriented statutes could preempt many of these problems.